 The Board has adopted a written charter for the Audit Committee (the “Charter of the Audit Committee”) which sets out the Audit Committee’s responsibility in reviewing the financial statements of KPT and public disclosure documents containing financial information and reporting on such review to the Board, ensuring that adequate procedures are in place for the review of KPT’s public disclosure documents that contain financial information, overseeing the work and review the independence of the external auditors and reviewing, evaluating and approving KP Tissue’s internal control procedures.
 There is also an audit committee in place at the level of the general partner of KPLP.

 Click to view KP Tissue Inc. Audit Committee Charter

 Click to view KPGP Inc. Audit Committee Charter

 The Board has a nominating committee composed of three directors, Michel Letellier, James Hardy and Michael Korenberg, being the three independent directors of KPT.
 The principal role of the Nominating Committee is to identify individuals qualified to become members of the Board and its committees and recommend that the Board select such persons as nominees for election or appointment to the Board.
 In fulfilling its responsibilities to identify individuals qualified to become members of the Board, the committee will consider: (i) the independence of each nominee; (ii) the experience and background of each nominee; (iii) the skill set of each nominee relative to the balance of skills required by the Board and its committees to meet their respective mandates; (iv) the past performance of directors being considered for re-election; (v) applicable regulatory requirements; and (vi) such other criteria as may be established by the Board or the Nominating Committee from time to time.

-Click to view KP Tissue Inc. Nominating Committee Charter
+Click to view KP Tissue Inc. Nominating and Governance Committee Charter